jazzband/django-two-factor-auth/docs/index.rst

    requirements
    installation
    configuration
-   usage
-   reference
+   implementation
+   management-commands
+   class-reference
    release-notes

 I would love to hear your feedback on this application.
 If you run into problems, please file an issue on GitHub, or contribute to the project by forking the repository and sending some pull requests.

-This application is currently translated into English, Dutch, Hebrew and Arabic.
+This application is currently translated into English, Dutch, Hebrew, Arabic, German, Chinese and Spanish.
 Please contribute your own language using Transifex_.

 Indices and tables
 ==================